Nutrition Adviser FAQs

 You will be able to offer advice to adults who are generally healthy and need help improving their diet and losing weight.
 You can run your own weight loss consultancy offering individual or group sessions to help people to successfully manage their dietary intake and achieve health and weight loss goals.

-If you complete our Nutrition & Weight Management Course you will also be able to advise on sports nutrition, pre and post-natal nutrition as well as childhood nutrition.
+If you complete our Level 4 RSPH Nutrition Course, you will also be able to advise on sports nutrition, pre and post-natal nutrition as well as childhood nutrition.

 You won’t be able to work with individuals who need specialist dietary advice due to a medical condition.
 This is the role of a dietician.